Related tools

 What is the difference between flip and rotate?

-Flipping creates a mirror image (horizontal flips left–right, vertical flips upside down) without changing dimensions.
-Rotating turns the video by angles like 90° or 180° and can swap width and height.
+Flipping creates mirror/upside-down output without changing dimensions.
+Rotating turns the video by angles (e.g. 90°, 180°) and can change width/height.

 Will flipping affect video quality?

-The tool re-encodes video with the flip applied.
-Quality is preserved with efficient encoding and bitrate preservation.
+Flipping re-encodes video with the applied flip.
+Quality is preserved as much as possible with efficient encoding and bitrate handling.
 Audio is re-encoded to match the output format.
-You can choose MP4, WebM, or MOV.

 Is my video data secure?

 Yes.
-All processing happens in your browser.
-Your videos never leave your device.
+All processing happens in your browser and your files never leave your device.

 When should I use horizontal vs vertical flip?

-Use horizontal flip to mirror the image left–right (e.g. fix webcam mirroring or create reflection effects).
-Use vertical flip to turn the video upside down.
+Use horizontal flip to mirror left–right.
+Use vertical flip to flip upside down.
 Use both for a 180°-like effect while keeping the same dimensions.